The individuals listed below are Christians (past and present) who are

 Revelation occurred during the destruction of Jerusalem in 70 A.D., yet there will be a future bodily return of Jesus Christ.
 A

-difficult, confusing model of Bible prophecy, few scholars accept this form of
+difficult, confusing model of Bible prophecy, many scholars accept this form of

 eschatology which has roots in liberal covenant and reformation theology.

-He, along with other scholars, authored the Reformation Study Bible.
+He, along with other theologians, authored the Reformation Study Bible.

 He is a professor, pastor, teacher, conference speaker and author.
 He writes